LeoLeBras/react-native-redux-starter-kit/README.md

 means that your variable `props` should match the type `Props` you defined.

-`React$Element<any>` is a rule defined by Flow itself to represent a React element.
+`React$Element<any>` is a type defined by Flow itself to represent a React element.
 This should help you to drastically reduce the amount of non-wanted bugs.

+We also implemented libdefs from [`flow-typed`](https://flowtype.org/docs/third-party.html) to extend your code coverage.

 #### .babelrc

 > Are you generally just confused and frustrating by how hard it is to use the latest and greatest Babel features on React Native?
 This preset is for you!

-[`babel-preset-react-native-stage-0`](https://github.com/skevy/babel-preset-react-native-stage-0) allows you to use Stage 0 preset from Babel and then enjoy all the good features you like.
+[`babel-preset-react-native-stage-0`](https://github.com/skevy/babel-preset-react-native-stage-0) allows you to use Stage-0 preset from Babel and then enjoy all the good features you like.
 If you need decorators for instance, just add `decorator-support` in your `.babelrc` file:

 ```js
 {